lukelin15/Lights-Out/README.md

 - **U.S._STATE (Nominal):** This categorical feature represents the U.S. state where the outage occurred.
 It’s encoded using one-hot encoding, which creates a binary variable for each state.
 This categorical feature represents the U.S. state where the outage occurred.
 The rationale behind including this feature is that the impact of an outage can vary by location due to factors such as infrastructure, population density, and local policies.
 By including the state as a feature, our model can learn these regional differences.

-- **OUTAGE.DURATION (Quantitative):** This numerical feature represents the duration of the power outage in minutes.
+- **OUTAGE.DURATION (Quantitative Continuous):** This numerical feature represents the duration of the power outage in minutes.
 It’s scaled using standard scaling, which standardizes the feature by subtracting the mean and scaling to unit variance.
 This numerical feature represents the duration of the power outage in minutes.
 It’s reasonable to assume that longer outages will affect more customers, making this a potentially powerful feature for our prediction problem.

 The `POPULATION` feature was excluded after considering several factors: